smith-scram-lab/Mr.Krab/README.md

 <p style="text-align: center;"> <em> Port Close </em> </p>

 ## Using DYNAMIXEL Wizard 2.0

+NOTE: This section is not necessary for Raspberry Pi.
+Dynamixel Wizard does not need to be installed for Dynamixel and U2D2 on Raspberry Pi.

 1. Download it for your OS at the same link as the one above and run the installer.

 2. After opening, click on the gear to open settings.